Is the Back to Work Scheme still open?

 - Employers of retrenched automotive industry workers and dairy industry workers who started an eligible job between 1 July 2016 and 30 June 2018.

 - Employers of unemployed people living in the Latrobe Valley and retrenched workers from the Hazelwood Power Station who started an eligible job between 1 January 2017 and 30 June 2020.

 You can claim up to:

-- $2500 per retrenched Hazelwood Power Station worker employed from 1 January 2017.
+- $2,500 per retrenched Hazelwood Power Station worker that you employ from 1 January 2017.

 Please note that:

-- The second instalment is payable nine months from lodging the first instalment claim provided the eligible employee has been continuously employed in an eligible job within that 9-month period
+- the second instalment is payable 9 months after lodging the first instalment claim provided the eligible employee has been continuously employed in an eligible job within that 9-month period

 How do I claim the second instalment payment?